lelop15/CUP-To-Contact/README.md

 ## Credits
 I would like to give big thanks to:
-*Diwako*, for the scripting help and general advice *Simkas*, for helping me to get started and wrapping my head around things
+*Diwako*, for the scripting help and general advice and *Simkas*, for helping me to get started and wrapping my head around things

 ## Links
 [BI forum thread](youtube.com)